bldl/array-grouping-impl-tutorial/Module1.md

 Intro to module

+Wouldn't this be better on The intro module?
+Module 0
 TBW: we are reimplementing an existing feature .........

 # Installation of Mozilla unified and other required tools

 In this module we will be installing, building and testing SpiderMonkey.

 The exact steps in the installation process depend on the operating system.
+Before starting the installation.
+It is recomended to open a termnial and navigating the prefered location for the `mozilla_unified` folder to be stored in the future.

 We refer the reader to specific instructions as follows:

 - [Building Mozilla Firefox on **Linux**](https://firefox-source-docs.mozilla.org/setup/linux_build.html#building-firefox-on-linux)